admiralspark/NetSpark-Scripts/README.md

 conf t revert time 5
 username secretbackdoor privilege 15 password Thiscantbereal!
 ```

+--config runs in the context of config mode, which is why I use an exit above.

 Then you'd run it like so: `python netspark.py --config changeuser.txt --csv switches.csv`